 Importantly, the strength and depth of this data means that, in addition to being collated to form the forthcoming Athletes’ Declaration, it will also be used in many other ways to support athlete needs and interests in the coming months and years, and to further strengthen services and communications to athletes.

-The first version of the Athletes’ Declaration will be formally presented by the Steering Committee for approval at the IOC Session in Buenos Aires, Argentina, on 8-9 October and will be subsequently published on Athlete365.
+The first version of the Athletes’ Declaration was formally presented by the Steering Committee for approval at the IOC Session in Buenos Aires, Argentina, on 8-9 October 2018 and has been subsequently published on Athlete365.